leo-liu1/recipe-book/README.md

 This starts the server in the developer mode.

-Please note: Our application requires the `.env` file (included in the CCLE submission) to be included in the root folder of the project, and it can only handle 150 requests (to the Spoonacular Handler) per day.
+Please note: Our application requires the `.env` file (included in the CCLE submission) to be included in the root folder of the project.
+Included in the file contains our Firesbase API key and our Spoonacular API key, the latter of which can only handle 150 requests per day.

 ## API Documentation